DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 ESTONIA (BEST: WON IN 2001)

 Estonia’s dreadful start in 1994 did not thankfully set a pattern and each year from 1996 to 2002 they performed well, capped by taking the crown in 2001, the first win by an ex-Soviet republic.
 However, after a top three result on home soil their form dipped alarmingly come the semis era.
-Fortunes have recently improved with three top-seven finishes in the last decade.
+Somewhat bizarrely they recently have made the top ten once each three years: 2009, 2012, 2015 and 2018!.

 FINLAND (BEST: WON IN 2006)